rahiInstant/rahiInstant/README.md

 ### Educational Status
-- 🏟️ I am currently studying in Bachelor of urban and regional planning, Chittagong University of Engineering and Technology 🌍
+- 🏟️ I am currently studying in Bachelor of Science in urban and regional planning, Chittagong University of Engineering and Technology 🌍

 ### Learning Status
 - 💻 I’m currently learning JavaScript and Python.